RandyPatterson/AOAI_Student/Challenge-06.md

 ### Filter specific words or patterns
->**Blocklists** can be used to create a custom filter to block a specific word or phrase that you believe should be filtered in your application
+>**Blocklists** can be used to create a custom filter to block a specific word or phrase that you believe should be filtered in your application.
-1. Return to the **Content filters** tab, then on the resulting screen, click the Blocklists (Preview) tab
+1. Return to the **Content filters** tab, then on the resulting screen, click the Blocklists (Preview) tab.
 	<img src="./Resources/images/filter-blocklists.png" alt="aoai-filter-deployment-list" width="60%"/>
-1. Click **Create blocklist**, then enter a name & description *(optional)*
+1. Click **Create blocklist**, then enter a name & description *(optional)*.
-1. After you are returned to the list, click the newly created blocklist to access the term list
+1. After you are returned to the list, click the newly created blocklist to access the term list.
 	<img src="./Resources/images/filter-blocklist-term.png" alt="aoai-filter-name" width="60%"/>
 	- Proceed to add a term you would like to be excluded.
 You could use a random test word like "unicorn", or something more realistic—like "social security number."
 	- It also supports using regex to generically filter input that matches a predefined pattern.